textcreationpartnership/A01993/README.md

 ##Content Summary##

 #####Body#####
-In this tretyse that is cleped Gouernayle of helthe what is to be sayd wyth crystis helpe of some th **Types of content**
+In this tretyse that is cleped Gouernayle of helthe: What is to be sayd wyth crystis helpe of some t
+1. ¶What is fyrst on morow to be done.

+1. ¶Of the body exersice & of his profite.

+1. ¶The spyces of exercyse /

+1. ¶How a man sholde haue hym in etyng:

+1. ¶What shall be don̄ after mete:

+1. ¶of noyes of euyll gouernaūce
+For helth of body. couere for colde thy hedeete no rawe mete / take good hede heretoDrynke holsom wy **Types of content**

   * There are 80 **verse** lines!